List of DC Comics characters: T: Trajectory

-Trajectory is a character appearing in American comic books published by DC Comics..

-Eliza Harmon was originally from Manchester, Alabama, and a fan of the Flash and Kid Flash.
-She was selected to participate in Lex Luthor's Everyman Project and join Infinity, Inc. She successfully becomes a speedster, but she is unable to decelerate without the use of the drug "Sharp".
-Natasha Irons helps Trajectory maintain her place on Infinity Inc. until Luthor strips her powers, leading to Trajectory being killed by the third Blockbuster.
+Trajectory (Eliza Harmon) was originally from Manchester, Alabama, and a fan of the Flash and Kid Flash.
+She was selected to participate in the Everyman Project and joins Infinity, Inc. She successfully becomes a speedster, but she is unable to decelerate without the use of the drug Sharp.
+Trajectory maintains her place on Infinity Inc. with Natasha Irons's help until Lex Luthor disables her powers, leading to Trajectory being killed by the third Blockbuster.